vivianchengg/unsw-meme/README.md

 There is no requirement to have tags notify users inside a standup or when the buffered standup messages are sent.

 ### 6.11.
 Analytics
-COMP6080 students have implemented analytics pages for users and for the Beans workspace on the frontend, and now these pages need data.
+COMP6080 students have implemented analytics pages for users and for the Memes workspace on the frontend, and now these pages need data.
 Your task is to add backend functionality that keeps track of these metrics:

 For users:
   * The number of channels the user is a part of